demichie/elicipy/README.md

 1. Edit the csv file with your questions in the DATA folder of the github repository for the webapp (see the questionnaire.csv file for an example of the format).
-1. Edit the file "ElicitationCase.py" with the elicitation folder name
+1. In the ELICITATIONS folder, edit the file "ElicitationCase.py" with the elicitation folder name.
 1. Click on the top-right (on your github user icon), and from the menu click on "Settings".
 1. At the bottom of the left panel, click on "Developer settings".